kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 Which of the following statements is true regarding the _pharyngeal arches and pouches_?

 	A. The superior parathyroid glands are derived from the fourth pharyngeal pouch
-	B. The mandible is derived from the second pharyngeal arch - F
+	B. The mandible is derived from the second pharyngeal arch
-	C. The third pharyngeal arch is supplied by the vagus nerve - F
+	C. The third pharyngeal arch is supplied by the vagus nerve
-	D. The pharyngeal arches consist of endoderm and ectoderm only - F
+	D. The pharyngeal arches consist of endoderm and ectoderm only
-	E. The inferior parathyroid glands are derived from the fifth pharyngeal pouch - F
+	E. The inferior parathyroid glands are derived from the fifth pharyngeal pouch

 #### Answer: A. The superior parathyroid glands are derived from the fourth pharyngeal pouch - TRUE
-- The pharyngeal arches are composed of mesoderm, endoderm and ectoderm.
-The superior parathyroids are derived from the fourth pharyngeal pouch and the inferior parathyroids are derived from the third pharyngeal pouch.
-The mandible, maxilla and zygoma are derived from the first pharyngeal arch.
-The third pharyngeal arch is supplied by the glossopharyngeal nerve.
+- Pharyngeal arches are composed of *mesoderm, endoderm and ectoderm*
+	- *Superior* parathyroids derived from *fourth *pharyngeal pouch
+	- *Inferior* parathyroids derived from *third* pharyngeal pouch
+- Mandible, maxilla and zygoma derived from first pharyngeal arch
+- Third Arch is supplied by Glossopharyngeal Nerve

 ### Q80
 _Epstein–Barr virus_ (EBV) is known to be a carcinogen for: